Radon Sobolev Variational Auto-Encoders: RS-VAE: Radon Sobolev Variational Auto-Encoder

 \subsubsection{Relevance of both loss terms}

-We first test whether in the XS-VAE both loss terms are effective.
+We first test whether in the RS-VAE both loss terms are effective.
 We only show the results for MNIST dataset but the conclusions are similar for all datasets.
 Namely we consider three runs:

 $\bullet$ optimization of the reconstruction loss only ($\lambda=0$);